pypa/pip/docs/reference/pip_install.rst

 Wheel Cache
 ~~~~~~~~~~~

-Pip will read from the subdirectory ``wheels`` within the pip cache dir and use
+Pip will read from the subdirectory ``wheels`` within the pip cache directory
-any packages found there.
-This is disabled via the same ``no-cache-dir`` option
+and use any packages found there.
+This is disabled via the same
-that disables the HTTP cache.
-The internal structure of that cache is not part
+``--no-cache-dir`` option that disables the HTTP cache.
+The internal structure
-of the pip API.
-As of 7.0 pip uses a subdirectory per sdist that wheels were
+of that is not part of the pip API.
+As of 7.0, pip makes a subdirectory for
-built from, and wheels within that subdirectory.
+each sdist that wheels are built from and places the resulting wheels inside.

 Pip attempts to choose the best wheels from those built in preference to
 building a new wheel.
 Note that this means when a package has both optional